The best cheap laptops of 2024: Performance and reliability on a budget

 HP Chromebook 15b-nb0002saAmazon/HP

 The HP Chromebook 15b-nb0002sa is a solid 15.6-inch laptop that does precisely what it says on the tin.
-It runs on ChromeOS, making it a bit different from a typical Windows model, but it's easy to use and responsive, making it the perfect laptop for students (university or otherwise).
-Plus, the 13-hour battery life is more than enough to survive an all-nighter.
+It runs on ChromeOS, making it a bit different from a typical Windows model, but it's easy to use and responsive.
+Plus, the 13-hour battery life is more than enough to survive a student all-nighter.

 Pros